PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Plurality (First-past-the-post) electoral systems have fatal flaws.

-Proportional Representation analyses of various Federal and State elections
+Proportional representation analyses of various Federal and State elections

-Proportional Representation definition
+Proportional representation definition

-PRSA Rules for counting quota-preferential proportional representation elections
+PRSA Inc. Rules for counting PR-STV elections

 Publications for sale